den-wdi-1/css-responsive-design-and-flexbox/readme.md

 ![desktop page design](https://github.com/den-wdi-1/css-responsive-design-and-flexbox/blob/master/images/desktop_view.png)

 ### Create a mobile view
-To our starter code make add the following elements
+Add the following elements to our starter code:

 1. The image in assets below the h1 tag
 2. A course summary